binipringle/torts/_texts/0-outline.md

 Courts do a five-factor balancing test to determine whether interference was substantial and unreasonable.
 They look at (1) the value of defendant’s activity; (2) whether there are alternatives; (3) the nature of locality; (4) the extent of plaintiff’s injury; and (5) who was there first (used to be a defense now just a factor).

-For remedy of injunction (equitable relief), plaintiff must showw that plaintiff is suffering or will suffer irreparable harm, and damages are an inadequate remedy.
+For remedy of injunction (equitable relief), plaintiff must show that plaintiff is suffering or will suffer irreparable harm, and damages are an inadequate remedy.
 Judge will then do balancing test.

 ---